canonical/brand-store-documentation/configuration-values.rst

 Account: ``{{CUSTOMER_BRAND_EMAIL}}`` (account-id: ``{{CUSTOMER_BRAND_ACCOUNT_ID}}``)

-The Brand account was set up for your Brand Stores at the time of store creation.
+The Brand account was set up for your Dedicated Snap Stores at the time of store creation.
 The Brand account defines the Brand scope of authority, and it must be used for certain functions.

 The Brand account:

 - Uses Serial Vault to generate or register signing keys for use with Brand infrastructure.
-- Signs Model assertions used to build images that point at Brand Stores.
+- Signs Model assertions used to build images that point at Dedicated Snap Stores.
 - Signs System-User assertions used to trigger user-account creation on Brand devices.
 - Publishes any gadget snaps in the store.
 Kernel and gadget snap names must be owned by the Brand account or by Canonical.
 Typically, Canonical owns kernels, and the Brand account owns gadget snaps.
 To do this, the Brand account must be given the **Publisher** role in the Base store.